bids-standard/bids-validator/README.md

     	"ignoredFiles": []
     }

 `ignoredFiles` takes a list of file paths or glob patterns you'd like to ignore.
-Lets say we want to ignore all files and sub-directory under `/derivatives/`.
+Lets say we want to ignore all files and sub-directory under `/derivatives/`. **This is not the same syntax as used in the .bidsignore file**

     {
     	"ignoredFiles": ["/derivatives/**"]